 California golden trout are native to two stream systems on the eastern side of the Kern River: Golden Trout Creek and the South Fork Kern River (Tulare County).
 Golden Trout Creek is thought to have once formed the headwaters of the South Fork Kern River but, due to volcanic activity thousands of years ago, it was diverted west near Tunnel Meadow and now flows directly to the Kern River.

-The South Fork Kern River is quite large and flows from the western crest of the Sierra Nevada near Cottonwood Pass downstream to the Kern River where Lake Isabella now is.
-We are unsure how far downstream California golden trout were historically found and the only documentation is from longtime Kernville resident, Ardis Walker.
+The South Fork Kern River is quite large and flows from the western crest of the Sierra Nevada, near Cottonwood Pass, downstream to the Kern River where Lake Isabella now exists.
+It is unknown how far downstream California golden trout were historically distributed and the only documentation is from longtime Kernville resident, Ardis Walker.
 As a boy, fishing the South Fork Kern River in 1913, he reported catching California golden trout in the "gorge" just upstream of the Bloomfield Ranch, near the southern boundary of the Domeland Wilderness.
-It’s thought that California golden trout may have extended downstream of Lake Isabella prior to the construction of Isabella Dam.
+It is thought that California golden trout may have extended downstream of Lake Isabella prior to the construction of Isabella Dam.
 The lower limits of their range probably changed depending on climatic conditions and seasonal water temperatures.
 It is unknown whether California golden trout naturally occurred in the Kern River, although it is likely that some level of movement occurred between these formerly connected rivers.